Le Jeu des 1000 euros: Blue, white, and red questions

 For each question, response time is sounded by an assistant playing a glockenspiel, a small metallophone, with four hammers.
 This instrument, with its unique sound, has become an emblem of the show.
-Yann Pailleret, for 18 years, has assumed this role.
-His predecessor, François Lependu, retired after 25 years in this role.
+Yann Pailleret, the show's "handyman", has served as its glockenspiel player since 1990, when he took over from François Lependu, who had assumed the role for 25 years.